rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 └── html
 ```

-You'll notice that the `/etc/httpd/logs` folder is a symbolic link to the `/var/log/httpd` directory.
-Similarly, you'll notice that the files making up the default site are stored in the `/var/www/html` folder.
+You will notice that the `/etc/httpd/logs` folder is a symbolic link to the `/var/log/httpd` directory.
+Similarly, you will notice that the files making up the default site are in the `/var/www/html` folder.

 ### Configuration

-Initially, Apache server configuration was carried out in a single `/etc/httpd/conf/httpd.conf` file.
+Initially, configuration of the Apache server was in a single `/etc/httpd/conf/httpd.conf` file.
 Over time, this file has become increasingly large and less readable.

 Modern distributions therefore tend to distribute Apache configuration over a series of `*.conf` files in the directories `/etc/httpd/conf.d` and `/etc/httpd/conf.modules.d`, attached to the main `/etc/httpd/conf/httpd.conf` file by the Include directive.